TL;DR

 I want to call out the Claude Code number specifically: 3.2% of commits involving Claude Code contained leaked secrets.
 That’s higher than the general AI-assisted average.

-I use Claude Code via the Anthropic API (affiliate link) for a lot of my workflow (see my full comparison of Cursor, Claude Code, and Windsurf), so this number hit close to home.
+I use Claude Code via the Anthropic API for a lot of my workflow (see my full comparison of Cursor, Claude Code, and Windsurf), so I decided to check my own repos.
 After reading the report, I ran git log --author filtered for commits where I’d integrated Claude Code output and manually audited them.
 That’s when I found those two staging API keys I mentioned.

 3.2% sounds small until you do the math.
 If you make 30 commits a day with Claude Code assistance — not unusual during a heavy sprint — that’s roughly one secret leak per day.
 Over a week, that’s five or six exposed credentials sitting in your git history.
 Even if you delete the file, the secret lives in the commit history until you force-push a rebase or use something like BFG Repo-Cleaner.